 What is Robotic Welding?

-Robot welding is commonly used for resistance spot welding and arc welding in high-production applications, such as the automotive industry.
+Robot welding is commonly used for resistance spot and arc welding in high production situations, such as the automotive industry.

-Robot arc welding has begun growing quickly just recently, and already it commands about 20% of industrial robot applications.
-The major components of arc welding robots are the manipulator or the mechanical unit and the controller, which acts as the robot’s “brain”.
+Robot arc welding has just begun to grow rapidly in use, and now controls around 20 per cent of industrial robot applications.
+The main elements of arc welding robots are the manipulator, or mechanical unit, and the controller which is the brains of the robot.

-The manipulator is what makes the robot move, and the design of these systems can be categorized into several common types, such as SCARA and cartesian coordinate robots, which use different coordinate systems to direct the arms of the machine.
+The manipulator is the motor that moves the robot, and the designs can be categorized into a few common types of systems, such as SCARA robots and cartesian coordinate robots that provide different coordinate systems to orientate the robot arms.

-The technology of signature image processing has been developed since the late 1990s for analyzing electrical data in real-time collected from automated, robotic welding, thus enabling the optimization of welds.
+The technology surrounding signature image processing has been developed since the late 1990s for the purpose of analyzing, in real time, electrical data being collected from automated, robotic welding, and therefore optimizing the welds created.

 Robotic Welding Equipment

-Robotic welding combines welding, robotics, sensor technology, control systems, and artificial intelligence.
-The components include the software with specific programming, the welding equipment delivering the energy from the welding power source to the workpiece, and the robot using the equipment to conduct the welding.
+Robotic welding is an integration of welding, robotics, sensors, control systems, and artificial intelligence.
+The components are the software (with specific programming), the welding equipment (delivering energy from the welding power source to the workpiece), and the robot (using the equipment to make the weld).

-Depending on the intended usage, robots can be robotic arms or robot portals.
-Normally, six-axis industrial robots comprising a three-axis lower arm and a three-axis wrist are used since they enable the welding torch to be mounted at the wrist to achieve all the positions necessary for three-dimensional welding.
+Depending on the application, the robots may be robotic arms or robot portals.
+Typically, six-axis industrial robots are used, which consists of a three-axis lower arm and a three-axis wrist, because these robots allow the welding torch to be mounted at the wrist to achieve all the necessary positions for three-dimensional welding.

-The system needs to be integrated with the robot, and the welding equipment needs to be compatible with and preferably specifically designed for robotic welding because then, all processes can be controlled by the robot.
+The system must be integrated with the robot and the welding equipment needs to work with and preferably be specifically designed for robotic welding, then the robot can control all processes.

 How Robotic Welding Works?